 - The Family Room (626-234-2106) provides postpartum doula services.
 In their own words, "We are a family resource center providing information and support before and after baby, and in the early years of parenthood.
 Located in San Marino, The Family Room combines all the essential resources for parents to thrive before and after baby, under one roof for example, childbirth prep, breastfeeding support, mommy and me classes, safe and effective exercise for all stages and much more.
-Plus, a community to share the adventure." www.familyroomcenter.com (626-234-2106). - The Cradle Company (323-662-0100) offer Doula/Baby Nurse Services.
-Postpartum caregivers assist parents during their transition home with newborn.
-Caregivers are available to assist with day/night care, bottle/breastfeeding, and infant care education. - Some Doula agencies will provide postpartum doula services.
+Plus, a community to share the adventure." www.familyroomcenter.com (626-234-2106). - Some Doula agencies will provide postpartum doula services.